Republicans Kevin McCarthy And Dan Patrick Blame Video Games For Mass Shootings

 Patrick went on Fox & Friends to call for government action against the video game industry.
 The Republican referred to the alleged shooter’s manifesto — a document, supposedly authored by the suspect, has been circulating the web — to point out that he appears to have been a gamer.

 As the Daily Beast notes, video games are barely mentioned in the document.
-It is, however, full of far-right conspiracy theories, and anti-immigration sentiment.
+It is, however, full of far-right conspiracy theories and anti-immigration sentiment.

 But according to Patrick, video games and the internet inspired the alleged shooter.